taijeronv/taijeronv_info/content/authors/admin/_index.md

 Rather than wait until the last minute, I would like to start my transition as soon as possible.

 **My Goals**
 - I'm seeking a full time opportunity with a solid company.
-- I'm an obvious fit for the military sector (training, education, or operating) but if you're not in the mil sector that's fine.
-I believe my skills will work in just about anywhere.
+- I'm an obvious fit for the military sector (training, education, or operations) but if you're not in the mil sector that's fine.
+I believe my skills will work in other sectors as well.
 Drop me a line and we can discuss it.
 - I am willing to relocate to the US, Europe, Middle East, Africa, or conflict-zone if necessary.
-If relocating isn't necessary that's fine, I can work remotely or part-time depending on the job.
+If relocating isn't necessary I can work remotely or part-time depending on the job.

 ### Why should I hire you?